Pentagon weapons buyer sees tough choices from tight budgets

 To continue government funding of weapons development, Kendall said, the Pentagon may adopt a “hedging strategy” to invest in earlier phases of research but tight budgets make it “very hard for us to make the kinds of decisions we need to make to preserve our options and to move technology forward”.

-He said sharing development costs with the defense industry must ensure the probability of a profit for the companies - the biggest of which are Lockheed Martin Corp, Boeing Co, Raytheon Co and Northrop Grumman Corp.
+He said sharing development costs with the defence industry must ensure the probability of a profit for the companies - the biggest of which are Lockheed Martin Corp, Boeing Co , Raytheon Co and Northrop Grumman Corp.

 “I don’t think it’s fair to industry to ask them to make investments that are dead-ends,” he said.
 “We will try to fund the things that we need to do ...
 We’ll also have to do it selectively.”

-Kendall said the big defense companies will ride out the tight budgets but smaller firms could get hit.
+Kendall said the big defence companies will ride out the tight budgets but smaller firms could get hit.

 “We’re looking at the supply chain all the way down to the component suppliers very carefully to make sure we can identify those critical suppliers who might be at risk,” he said.